lacouture100/Dynamic-Web-Development-Assignment-Final--Prooject/README.md

         "Device Type": "",
         "Timestamp":"",
         "Sensor_1": "SensorData"
-        "Sensor_1_MinValue":"",
-        "Sensor_1_MaxValue":""
+        "Sensor_1_value":"",

     }
 ```
 I think of it as a stepping stone towards my future "utility control monitor".

-References:
-1. I saw this tool called [Alooma Live](https://www.alooma.com/getlive), for working with data streams.
-[Here is how it looks in action](https://www.alooma.com/live).
-2. I also know D3 and Three.js are options.
+I also want to make web interfaces to control things inside of other software with websockets functionality like Unity, Touchdesigner, and Runway.

+### Current Status

+So, everything kind of got tangled up.
+I set up a lot of individual parts and when joining them together they don't seem to function as well.

+1. My sockets work with heroku, that's good, this means my raspberry pi and my web client are both remotely communicating with my heroku server/app.
+However, I am not getting through any messages from my clients to the server.
+I suspect this is because the 'socket.io-client' package has a different method for emitting messages.
+I am in the process of finding out why.

+2. I know the MongoDB setup works, and it's in the code lying dormant.
+It's just a matter of changing the data to send to the one I have received by the pi and/or any other device or socket.

+3. The css and client.js are not getting served correctly, so the js code is the html `<script>` tag and my css is invisible.

+***

 ## Setup
-***

  - This project runs on Node.js and npm.
 To set up the project you must have these installed and running.
 You can find more detailed instructions below.
  - This project also has a database currently setup in MongoDB.